 And I wonder, how is it that other people function so well?

-My suspicion is that the answer was not that they were smarter or even more organized than me, but that it has something to do with routine.
+My suspicion was t that they were not smarter or even more organized than me, but that it has something to do with routine.

 In the Power of Habit – Duhigg confirms these suspicions.

 A habit gives people the ability to act without having to take the time to think about the action.

 This, of course, can be good and bad.

 After all, there are both good habits and bad habits.